-The Capital One Quicksilver Cash Rewards Credit Card offers a solid 1.5% cash back on every purchase, plus a $200 cash back bonus when you spend $500 within the first three months of opening your account.
+The Capital One Quicksilver Cash Rewards Credit Card offers a solid 1.5% cash back on every purchase, plus earn a one-time $200 cash bonus after you spend $500 on purchases within 3 months from account opening

 Any of these cards could be a good option to help you finance your home improvement project and earn some valuable rewards while doing so.
 Be sure to choose a card you’re likely to qualify for that will give you the most bang for your buck, then use it for your project and rack up some rewards.